aysunali/fao-nutrition-project/README.md

 4. Data analysis: we've compared the distributions of the features for each country (Germany, Vietnam, Nigeria) via visualization.
 We've analyzed the results of the Mediation Analysis and models.

 # Conclusion

+This study examined how national-level food losses are associated with key nutrition and food security outcomes across countries, with a particular focus on the mediating role of food supply per capita.
+Using FAOSTAT panel data and a structured mediation modeling approach, the analysis highlighted the complex and often counterintuitive relationships between food system inefficiencies and public health indicators, including dietary energy adequacy, undernourishment, and obesity.

+- Mediation Matters: Food supply per capita plays a role in mediating the relationship between food losses and nutrition indicators.
+Any interpretation of food waste effects should account for this mediating pathway.

+- Context-Specific Dynamics: The varied patterns across Vietnam, Nigeria, and Germany emphasize that the impact of food losses is not universal.
+Factors such as baseline food insecurity, dietary norms, and economic development modulate these effects.

+- Food Loss =/ Food Scarcity: Ironically, food losses may signal abundance rather than scarcity in many systems.
+Policymakers must consider that reducing food waste may not automatically enhance food security unless underlying supply and distribution structures are also addressed.

 # References
 1 Hannah Ritchie (2022) - “What is undernourishment and how is it measured?”
 Published online at